idriss-ensias/Javascript-Checkers-Game-Bot/README.md

 #### Auto : you play with the bot
 #### Multi : this is for another project i am currently working on, but if you provide the main html page with a websocket, the checkers game can be played over the internet.
 # if you find that the quality of the code or the logic of the program is not good, please note that this is my own implementation and that i did not copy from other sources so feel free to share with me at my email address provided above what you think !
+## : there is a problem with the clock, on the next update i will use javascript workers to update the clock instead of updating it directly on the main thread